 The Time Tunnel (1966–67)

-The Time Tunnel with each episode set in a different historical period was an ideal vehicle for Allen’s talent for smoothly mixing live action with library footage.
-The series was Allen’s most visually impressive, comparing well with the contemporaneous Star Trek once the crew left the Enterprise.
+With each episode set in a different historical period, the Time Tunnel was an ideal vehicle for Allen’s talent for smoothly mixing live-action with library footage.
+Allen’s most visually impressive series, comparing well with the contemporary Star Trek once the crew left the Enterprise.
 A change in network management led to the show getting canceled after just one season.

 Land of the Giants (1968–70)